-Colonoscopy is frequently performed for the following reasons: screening for and prevention of colon cancer, follow-up of prior polyps or cancer, evaluation of symptoms (such as bleeding/pain/diarrhea/constipation), evaluation of anemia, and evaluation and monitoring of inflammatory bowel disease.
+Colonoscopy is frequently performed for the following reasons: screening and prevention of colon cancer, follow-up of prior polyps or cancer, evaluation of symptoms (such as bleeding/pain/diarrhea/constipation), evaluation of anemia, and evaluation or monitoring of inflammatory bowel disease.

 ALTERNATIVES: Imaging tests (barium enema x-ray, CT, MRI or ultrasound and a specialized form of CT scan known as virtual colonoscopy) also allow examination of the colon.
-Imaging tests are less likely to cause a procedural complication, but are less accurate for diagnosing some important conditions, and do not allow common treatments such as the removal of growths (polyps), which is done in over one-half of the colonoscopies performed at the Southwest Endoscopy Center.
-Testing of stool for hidden blood or DNA abnormalities are alternative screening tests.
+Imaging tests are less likely to cause a procedural complication, but are less accurate for diagnosing some important conditions, and do not allow common treatments such as the removal of growths (polyps), which is done in >1/3 colonoscopies performed by Digestive Health.
 No test at all is also an alternative, but no testing carries risks of failure to diagnose or prevent serious disease, such as colon cancer.
-In most cases we perform colonoscopy using procedural sedation/anesthesia, which is provided by a CRNA under the endoscopy doctor's supervision.
-It may be possible to perform this procedure without sedation, or with moderate sedation, during which the patient remains conscious throughout the procedure.
-Anesthesia care provided by an anesthesiologist may be used in some cases.
-This alternative is available at Mercy Regional Medical Center.
+With regard to sedation, it is possible to perform this procedure in some cases without sedation.
+Anesthesia care provided by an anesthesiologist may be used in some cases, and is available at Mercy Regional Medical Center.
+In most cases we recommend sedation/anesthesia (monitored anesthesia care) by a certified registered nurse anesthetist (CRNA) under your doctor's supervision

 RISKS: These procedures involve some risks.
 To help you put these risks into perspective it is important to know that the average American has about a 1/17 risk for developing colon cancer, which is frequently fatal if detected in an advanced stage, but is usually preventable by colonoscopy.
 This risk is higher in individuals who have a family history of colon cancer or polyps.
-Reported complications of colonoscopy include: perforation requiring hospitalization and surgery (up to 1/400), bleeding that may require hospitalization, transfusion with its associated risks, and surgery (up to 1/60 of conventional polyp removals, up to 1/10 of wide-field endoscopic mucosal resections, which may be necessary for removal of uncommon large flat polyps known as lateral spreading tumors), diverticulitis (1/3500), heart or lung problems (major problems are rare), infection (rare), damage to other internal organs or structures including injury to the spleen (1/6000), twisting of bowel causing blockage (rare), appendicitis (rare), allergic reactions (rare), nerve injury (rare), and death (rare).
+Reported complications of colonoscopy include: perforation requiring surgery (up to 1/400), bleeding that potentially requires transfusion with its associated risks or surgery (up to 1/60 polyp removals), diverticulitis (1/3500), heart or lung problems (major problems are rare), infection (rare), damage to other internal organs or structures including injury to the spleen (rare), twisting of bowel causing blockage (rare), appendicitis (rare), allergic reactions (rare), nerve injury (rare), and death (rare).
 Minor complications (needle site irritation, internal burns or bruises, minor medication reactions, temporary bowel distention or prolonged sleepiness) occur infrequently.
 The treatment of hemorrhoids can lead to transient pain, bleeding, urinary symptoms and rare but potentially life-threatening problems with infections or blood clots.

 Our endoscopic research consortium (www.cori.org) published a study in February 2010 defining the frequency of colonoscopy-related complications leading to hospitalization in over 21,000 colonoscopy procedures performed at multiple sites in the U.S., including the Southwest Endoscopy Center.
 Serious complications directly or indirectly related to colonoscopy occurred in 1/315 cases.
-These included: hospital admission for bleeding in 1/630 cases, bleeding requiring transfusion in 1/1,265, perforation in 1/5265, diverticulitis requiring hospitalization in 1/4350, angina or heart attack in 1/1,785, stroke/TIA in 1/3,030 and postpolypectomy syndrome in 1/11,110.
+These included: hospital admission for bleeding in 1/630 cases, bleeding requiring transfusion in 1/1,265, perforation in 1/5265, diverticulitis requiring hospitalization in 1/4350, angina or heart attack in 1,785, stroke/TIA in 1/3,030 and postpolypectomy syndrome in 1/11,110.
 While perforations usually require surgery for repair, full recovery is typical.
 Colon cancers however, if not prevented, frequently present at an advanced state for which cure is not possible.
 These are highly accurate procedures, but with any medical test there is a small chance of missing something.
 Not all cases of colon cancer are preventable with current techniques, because not all colon cancers arise in growths that we are able to see with the colonoscope.
 Colonoscopy is the most effective available means for preventing colon cancer, and is estimated to prevent approximately 70% of cases if performed at recommended intervals by an experienced physician.